jmorel33/Blitz3D_Grid_Terminal/README.md

 This live screenshot is from a "secret" side project of mine, for a friend.
 I'm using of coruse Grid Terminal for this very classic color bar screen.
 Here is the function that draws this screen, all using built in fonts.
 It is called only once, and the terminal simply updates it, with the blinking, the cursor animation and what have you.
 The test layer over the color bar is a 64x48 text layer for my timecode.
 It's using another built in font.

-Here is the source code that builds the color bar backdrop with the titling:format_code('Function color_bar(width% = 40, height% = 30, title$, artist$)
+Here is the source code that builds the color bar backdrop with the titling:
 ```
+Function color_bar(width% = 40, height% = 30, title$, artist$)

 y_offset% = 0

 c$ = ""